smoke-you/pyLiveKML/evals/aircraft_tracker/README.md

 This example project is intended to demonstrate:
 * Using Flask as the application+webserver for pyLiveKML
 * Subclassing KML Placemarks, including:
-    * Dynamically updating KML object properties, e.g. the <description> tag
+    * Dynamically updating KML object properties, e.g. the LLA coordinates and the `<description>` KML tag.
-    * Overriding KML methods to alter how a KML object is published to GEP
+    * Overriding KML methods to alter how a KML object is published to GEP.

 # What Does it Do?